SukumarSatyen/react-hooks-course/src/UseCallback/README.md

     - `useState` and `useCallback` hooks are called again:
       - `toggle` state is updated with its new value.
       - `data` state remains unchanged.
+      - **Memoization in Action**:
+        - `useCallback` checks its dependencies (`[data]`).
+        - Since `data` hasn't changed, it returns the same function reference as before.
+        - This demonstrates how useCallback caches the function definition, not its result.
       - `returnComment` function is not recreated as `data` hasn't changed.

 13. JSX in CallBackTutorial is re-evaluated: